LNSD/rust-libp2p-pubsub/README.md

 > **Note**
 > If the `cargo build` command fails, check first you have all the [build requirements](#build-requirements) installed.

-The proto files are located in a separate repository: https://github.com/LNSD/waku-proto/tree/rust-waku

 ## Supported Rust Versions

 This repository is built against the latest stable release.
 The minimum supported